 This is the process that states use to ensure that Medicaid enrollees continue to be eligible for Medicaid coverage.
 This is also called “renewal,” “redetermination” or “recertification” review.

-- If you don’t complete your recertification by the renewal date, you will be disenrolled from Medicaid.
-You will need to re-apply.
+• If you don’t complete your recertification by the renewal date: You’ll be disenrolled from Medicaid.
+You’ll need to re-apply.

-- If you complete your recertification and don’t qualify, you will be disenrolled from Medicaid.
+• If you complete your recertification and don’t qualify: You’ll be disenrolled from Medicaid.
 You can apply for an Aetna CVS Health individual & family health plan.

-I’ve heard the federal public health emergency is ending soon.
+I’ve heard the federal public health emergency has ended.
 Is that affecting Medicaid eligibility?

 Yes.
 The public health emergency (sometimes called “PHE”) was announced in March 2020, when the COVID-19 pandemic began.
 As part of the PHE, state Medicaid agencies continued health care coverage for people enrolled in Medicaid, even if they were no longer eligible.
-The continuous coverage rule ended on March 31, 2023, even though the PHE is still ongoing.
+The continuous coverage rule ended on March 31, 2023.
+The federal PHE for COVID-19, declared under Section 319 of the Public Health Service Act, expired at the end of the day on May 11, 2023.

 Do I still get to keep my Medicaid coverage as long as the PHE continues?